Kf637/Discord-Webhook-Deletion/README.md

 # Discord Webhook Deletion Script

-This is a simple Python script that allows you to delete a Discord webhook by providing its URL.
+This is a simple Python script that allows you to delete any Discord webhook by providing its URL.
 It uses the Requests library to send a HTTP DELETE request to the webhook URL and checks the response status code to determine whether the deletion was successful or not.
 The script also provides information about the deleted webhook, including its name, guild ID, channel ID, and ID.

 ## Requirements